Dick Grayson: DC Rebirth

 During one of his nightly patrols with Batman, Nightwing is shot by KGBeast and nearly killed.
-As a result, he suffered from severe memory loss and attempted to build a new life in Bludhaven.
+As a result, he suffered from severe memory loss and attempted to build a new life in Blüdhaven.
 He changed his name to Ric, gave up being Nightwing, and became a taxi driver that frequently went to bars.
-With Bludhaven suffering from an increase in crime from the vigilante's absence, a detective named Sapienza comes across Dick's abandoned hideout in the subway and decides to become the new Nightwing.
+With Blüdhaven suffering from an increase in crime from the vigilante's absence, a detective named Sapienza comes across Dick's abandoned hideout in the subway and decides to become the new Nightwing.
 Sapienza recruits a team of his friends in law enforcement to help him, and together they make a team of Nightwings using Dick Grayson's old uniforms.
-In addition to Sapienza, the team consists of Malcolm Hutch, the deputy chief in the Bludhaven fire department, Zak Edwards, the vice of the 10th precinct, and Colleen Edwards, detective of the 14th precinct.
+In addition to Sapienza, the team consists of Malcolm Hutch, the deputy chief in the Blüdhaven fire department, Zak Edwards, the vice of the 10th precinct, and Colleen Edwards, detective of the 14th precinct.

 During Year of the Villain, Ric is captured by William Cobb, his grandfather who is a Talon.
 A brain surgeon that Bruce hired to take care of Dick after he was shot named Dr. Haas was secretly a member of the Court, who was using a mystical memory crystal to alter Dick's memories and eventually shape him into becoming a Talon himself.
 William Cobb forces Ric to wear goggles and puts Dick under his spell.
 As a Talon, Grayson fights off other Nightwing heroes.
 A Nightwing hero name Connor Red shoots at Grayson's mask, making his eye visible.
 Connor Red pleads for mercy saying he has a family, and as the sun comes up Dick Grayson suddenly breaks out of his grandfather's control.
 Dick Grayson starts to remember his adventures as Nightwing.
 Ric defeats Talon, and saves his girlfriend Bea.
 Afterwards, he journeys to Switzerland to learn more answers about his past from Dr. Haas, who attempts to use the crystal to alter his memories once more.
 However, an explosion seemingly sends her down a river to her death while Ric can retrieve the memory crystal she used on him.
 During the "Joker War" storyline, the Joker steals the memory crystal and uses it to brainwash Grayson into believing he is the Joker's adopted son, "Dicky Boy" and turns him against the Bat Family in his latest war against Batman.
 After Barbara gets the crystal back, Bea uses it to allow him to fully regain his memories as Dick Grayson.